Asian Art Dealer

 Retiring from corporate life in 1998 (see Businessman) he returned to his passion of dealing in antiques with a gallery near his home in Somerset.
 This meant spending time each year in China purchasing early works of art mainly from tombs of the Han dynasty (206 BCE-220 CE) through to the Song dynasty (960-1279 CE).
 Gerald was a member of the Oriental Ceramic Society (OCS), London from 1973 and in 2002 he was elected as a Fellow of the Royal Society for the Arts (RSA).

-In 2004 he also became a lecturer for the National Association of Decorative & Fine Arts Societies (NADFAS).
+In 2004 he also became an elite lecturer for the National Association of Decorative & Fine Arts Societies (NADFAS).
 2005 then saw him complete an extensive, six week lecture tour of Eastern and Southern Australia for their sister organisation, AADFAS.
 Apart from lecturing to societies and universities all over the United Kingdom he lectured between 2010 and 2016 in China, Thailand, Vietnam, Hong Kong, Japan, Philippines, Malaysia, Borneo, Brunei, South Korea and Taiwan.
 Gerald also lectured as a guest lecturer at ‘Art in Action’ in Oxford an event that each year attracts almost 30,000 people over 4 days.

 His wide range of lectures on the history, culture and decorative arts of Asia have covered topics from the empire-building English East India Company and its cargoes, to the exquisite porcelain objects made for the Imperial family in China and those made for export to Europe and North America.
 Having given some 300 lectures over a decade, health issues finally brought lecturing to an end in 2017.